Skip to main content

 REO Sale | Venice | Land

-another successful land closing at 657 Flower Ave in Venice, CA.
+Another successful land closing at 657 Flower Ave in Venice, CA.

 This is the 11th property that we've sold for this same bank, but the first one since 2021 because there were very few foreclosures in Los Angeles when interest rates were at all time lows.
 Now that rates have basically doubled in a short period of time, there seems to be a growing pipeline of bad debt, mostly coming from failed developments.
 We don't see signs of distress on existing multifamily, and in fact we're feeling growing optimism from apartment investors in the early parts of 2024.
 For now, the distress is coming from investors who received expensive construction, bridge, or hard money loans for new development or heavy value add deals.